patriciatyas/patriciatyas/README.md

 🐶 Secretly powered by corgis and iced coffee (˵ ¬ᴗ¬˵)

-📚 Still figuring things out, but loving the journey (˶ᵔ ᵕ ᵔ˶)
+📚 Always learning, loving the journey and everything it brings (˶ᵔ ᵕ ᵔ˶)

 ---